tjddus9597/Proxy-Anchor-CVPR2020/README.md

 ## Other Implementations

-- [Pytorch, Tensorflow and Mxnet implementations](https://github.com/geonm/proxy-anchor-loss) (Thank you for Geonmo Gu :D)
+- [Pytorch, Tensorflow and Mxnet implementations](https://github.com/geonm/proxy-anchor-loss) (Thanks to Geonmo Gu for the implementation :D)